riships/timer-with-JavaScript/readme.md

 - Click the "Start" button to begin the timer.
 - Click the "Pause" button to pause the timer.
 - Click the "Reset" button to reset the timer to 00:00:00.
-- Toggle the dark mode switch for better visibility in low-light environments.

 ## Contributing